-When our agency receives notification from the owner, we will confirm with you that the property is up for sale and who the sales agent will be (EMPM doesn't do Sales); as we have to provide them with your contact details.
+When our agency receives notification from the owner, we will confirm with you that the property is up for sale and who the sales agent will as we have to provide them with your contact details.
 We find this most helpful as you can speak directly to the sales agent and work out a convenient time and date to let prospective purchasers through.
 It's in the sales agent's/landlords best interest to work with you in regards to allowing access.